Bartzi/see/README.md

     - the output of both commands should be `True`
 6. **Hint:** make sure to mount all data folders you need into the container with the `-v` option for running a container.

+# General Training Hints

+If you like to train a network with more than 4 words per image, you will need to adjust or delete the `loss_weights` (see [this](https://github.com/Bartzi/see/blob/master/chainer/metrics/loss_metrics.py#L206) line).
+Otherwise the code will throw errors at you.
+They are mainly meant for training FSNS models and should be discarded when training other models.

 # SVHN Experiments